-A health savings account (HSA) is a tax-deductible savings account with tax-free withdrawals for qualified medical expenses.
+A health savings account (HSA) is a tax-advantaged savings account used to save and pay for qualified medical expenses.
+HSAs work in conjunction with a High Deductible Health Plan (HDHP) to offer the following benefits:

 Eligibility To make contributions to an HSA, the account owner must meet all of the following requirements: